cockroachlabs/movr-flask/README.md

     $ pipenv install
     ~~~

-1. Pipenv automatically sets any variables defined in a `.env` file as environment variables in a Pipenv virtual environment.
-To connect to a SQL database (including CockroachDB!) from a client, you need a [SQL connection string](https://en.wikipedia.org/wiki/Connection_string).
+1. To connect to a SQL database (like CockroachDB) from a client, you need a [SQL connection string](https://en.wikipedia.org/wiki/Connection_string).
+Rather than hard-coding the connection string into the source code, the application reads it from an environment variable.
+Pipenv automatically sets any variables defined in a `.env` file as environment variables in a Pipenv virtual environment.

-    So, create a file named `.env`, and then define the connection string in that file as the `DB_URI` environment variable.
-Note that for SQLAlchemy, the connection string protocol needs to be specific to the CockroachDB dialect.
+    So, open `.env`, and edit the `DB_URI` environment variable so that it matches the connection string for the demo cluster that you started earlier (you should just need to change the `<port>`).
+Note that SQLAlchemy requires the connection string protocol to be specific to the CockroachDB dialect.

     For example:

     ~~~
     DB_URI = 'cockroachdb://root@127.0.0.1:52382/movr'
     ~~~

-    You can also specify a Google Maps API key here, but you might need to create a new key and restrict that key to your local IP address.
+    You can also specify other variables in this file that you'd rather not hard-code in the application, like API keys and secret keys used by the application.
+For debugging purposes, you should leave these variables as they are.

 1. Activate the virtual environment: